 The Team, led by Acuity, will prepare for and participate in the eighth stakeholder meeting for which the topic will be presentation of the 90% draft IRP report to the stakeholders.
 The Team will first provide a draft plan for the meeting including the agenda, proposed presentation topics and speakers and durations, descriptions of the topics, management of the meeting and stakeholders and the in-person and virtual participation details.
 The Team will then review the draft Plan with JEA during one of the biweekly calls and revise the plan as necessary.
 The team will also start drafting the presentation deck including necessary text, graphics and other visuals for each presentation topic that the Team will be presenting.
-The Team will then review the draft deck with JEA during one of the bi-weekly calls and revise the latest available information and additional comments from JEA.
+The Team will then review the draft deck with JEA during one of the bi-weekly calls and revise the deck as necessary.
+The Team will continue to revise the deck during the days leading up to the meeting to include the latest available information and additional comments from JEA.
 If the workshop will be held in-person the Team members participating in the workshop will then travel to the JEA offices to participate in the meeting with other Team members participating via conference call.
 After the meeting, the Team will draft a post-meeting report for review by JEA and will participate in a post-meeting debrief with JEA during one of the bi-weekly calls.
-The Team will draft a post-meeting to lass start JEA with response to stakeholder questions, comments and requests following the meeting.
+The Team will also assist JEA with response to stakeholder questions, comments and requests following the meeting.